willb335/gatsby-starter-hoa/README.md

 npm install
 ```

-At this point you have the repository download with all the dependencies installed, but if you try to start by running `gatsby develop` you are going to received this message in the console:
+At this point you have the repo with all the dependencies installed, but if you try to run `gatsby develop` you're going to received this message in the console:

 ```bash
   TypeError: Expected parameter accessToken
 ```

-This is because you didn't specify from which `Contentful` space the portfolio will take the information.
-So the next step is create an empty space in [Contentful](https://www.contentful.com/)!
+This is because you didn't specify a `Contentful` space to export the data to.
+So the next step is to create an empty space in [Contentful](https://www.contentful.com/)!

 After the space is created, run the following command: